domarp-j/yaba-react-client/README.md

 # yaba (Yet Another Budget App) - React Client

-The React front-end for yaba
+The React front-end for yaba, a simple but intuitive budgeting app.

+Check it out at [yaba.netlify.com](https://yaba.netlify.com)

 ## Setup